COTBC’s Patient Relations Program is anchored on the principles of trust and respect, two elements that are basic to any therapeutic relationship.

 Your Voice Matters

-COTBC’s Patients Relations, Standards, and Ethics Committee actively seeks to expand on these resources and make recommendations regarding educational programs and training for College staff and occupational therapists.
+COTBC’s Patient Relations, Standards, and Ethics Committee actively seeks to expand on these resources and make recommendations regarding educational programs and training for College staff and occupational therapists.
 By doing so, they meet the requirement under the Health Professions Act “to establish a patient relations program to prevent professional misconduct of a sexual nature” (s.
 16(2)).
 COTBC’s Bylaw 21(2)(a) expands on this requirement and states that its Patient Relations Program includes:

 - requirements for educational programs for registrants on professional misconduct of a sexual nature,